JAFCO: Business overview

 JAFCO raises capital from investors and allocates it to its funds.
 The funds make equity investments in selected startups and unlisted companies to provide growth capital.
 JAFCO also provides management services, loans and consultation services to the invested companies.
 The objective is to increase enterprise value of its portfolio companies and to lead them to exits through various means such as IPO, M&A. JAFCO will receive capital gains as a result of the successful exits.

 As of 31 March 2020, the majority of JAFCO's investments are venture capital investments made in Japan (55.2%).
 Other investments include buyout investments in Japan (16.4%) and venture capital investments made in US (24.2%) and Asia ex-Japan (4.2%).

 JAFCO is headquartered in the Toranomon district of Minato-ku, Tokyo, Japan with other regional branches in Chubu, Kansai and Kyushu.

 Notable investments include Shintom, Nippon Cable, Cyberdyne and UUUM.

+Alleged Misconduct

+Sexual Assault Incident

+In October 2024, multiple male employees of JAFCO Group were reported to have sexually assaulted a female contract worker.
+According to the woman’s account, she faced persistent harassment from shortly after joining the company in 2018, including late-night phone calls and pressure to attend drinking sessions.
+In December 2019, following a year-end party, she alleges that one of the employees strangled her with a scarf and touched her chest.
+Disciplinary actions were taken against the perpetrators; however, the woman was subsequently encouraged to resign and forced to renew her contract at half her previous salary.
+She was ultimately laid off in 2022.

+While the victim is pursuing legal action, JAFCO Group denies any link between her dismissal and her sexual harassment complaints.
+Reporting on the incident has drawn parallels to broader concerns in Japan, where 52.4% of female entrepreneurs have reported experiencing some form of harassment within the past year.
+The case has also brought attention to how sexual harassment issues are addressed industry-wide, including by the Japan Venture Capital Association.

+On November 20, 2024, the victim’s legal representative sent letters to seven companies that co-invest with JAFCO, asking them to urge JAFCO—from their position as investors—to provide a formal apology, compensation, and to improve the workplace environment.
+Of those seven companies, four (Chugoku Electric Power, Intec, Azbil, and Chudenko) formally requested that JAFCO “respect human rights” and “implement preventive measures against harassment, including secondary harassment.”
+Meanwhile, the Development Bank of Japan, Moriroku Holdings, and Hokkaido Electric Power stated that they would not comment.

+The request is based on the “United Nations Guiding Principles on Business and Human Rights (UNGPs),” adopted by the United Nations Human Rights Council in 2011, which encourages businesses to address human rights issues.
+Specifically, the request calls for: